rod-trent/SentinelKQL/LabKQL/LabKQL.md

 ## KQL Queries for the Microsoft Sentinel module of the Microsoft Ignite Pre-day Security Workshop
-### Use the copy option to copy the query to paste into the pre-day workshop lab environment.
+#### Use the copy option (to the right of each code box) to copy the query to paste into the pre-day workshop lab environment.

 ```KQL